breatheco-de/exercise-instagram-data-modeling/README.md

 The project is using the SQLAlchemy Python library to generate the database.

 - What tables do you think Instagram might have on its database: E.g: Post, User, etc.?
-- What properties should go inside the user? or inside the Post table?
+- What properties should go inside the User? or inside the Post table?
-- Please add at least 4 models with all of its properties.
+- Please add at least 4 models with all of their properties.
 - Refresh the `diagram.png` file at the end by running `$ python src/models.py` on the console.

 This and many other projects are built by students as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
 Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).